sydneydenae/tenth/README.md

       1. Button Example
             1. Create a button.js file within the atoms folder
             2. Write in the skeleton for a typical React export function
+            3. Copy the code from the component on the Tailwind site (Make sure the extension is on)
+            4. Paste code into the JS file
             ```import React from "react"
                export default function Button(){
                  return(